chenxing3/Echo2Tomato/README.md

 argparse
 matplotlib

 torch (Since the I add 'classification' layers using pytorch.
-If using Tensorflow, please rewrite class of Identity and Classify layer.
+If using Tensorflow, please rewrite class of Identity and Classify layer (detail in step2 in below)

 # Executing